Complementary and Alternative Therapies

 While the terms "complementary medicine" and "alternative medicine" are sometimes used interchangeably, they actually differ in how they are applied.
 Complementary medicine is the use of a non-mainstream approach in combination with traditional treatment.
 Alternative medicine is using non-mainstream approaches instead of traditional treatment.1

 Some CAM approaches are provided by people with formal training or certifications.
 Others may be offered by people with informal or no training.
 When considering adding CAM therapies to your treatment regimen, it is important to keep in mind that many of these approaches have not been studied.
 While many people believe that CAM therapies are safe and do not have harmful side effects, that is not always true.
 It is critical to share with your doctors all the approaches you are considering using.
-This is because some CAM can reduce the effectiveness of traditional medicine or may cause other serious problems.2
+This is because some CAM therapies can reduce the effectiveness of traditional medicine or may cause other serious problems.2

 Types of complementary and alternative medicine methods